Published on

 Softr Databases give you relational data control with formulas, filters, and linked records, so your workflows stay structured as they grow.

-You can also connect to 15+ native data sources from your existing data on Airtable to HubSpot and Notion with two-way, real-time sync.
+You can also connect to 17+ native data sources—from your existing data on Airtable to HubSpot and Notion—with two-way, real-time sync.
 That means your data stays connected, up-to-date, and ready to power your apps without manual upkeep.

 2. Granular permissions and secure access

 As your prototype turns into a live system, security becomes critical.
-You don’t wanna expose sensitive client data to anyone.
-Softr offers role-based access controls, global data restrictions, user authentication, and visibility settings for every block, page, or data set.
+After all, you don’t wanna expose sensitive client data to just anyone.
+Softr offers role-based access controls, global data restrictions, user authentication, and visibility settings for every block, page, or dataset.

 3. Visual builder for structured app design